 (h) Fencing.
 The facility shall be fully secured.
 A chain link fence or a wall not less than eight (8) feet in height from finished grade shall be provided around each tower or antenna and all accessory structures.
 Access to the tower shall be through a locked gate.

 (i) Landscaping.
-Landscaping shall be as required in Section 23.27[5](I).
+Landscaping shall be as required in Section 23.08.01[5](i).

-[7] Freestanding communication towers and antennas allowed as conditional uses in industrial districts and agriculture districts.
+[7] Freestanding communication towers and antennas allowed as limited uses in industrial districts and agriculture districts.

 (a) Industrial Districts and Agricultural Districts.
-This section shall govern the location of communication towers and antennas located in A Agricultural Districts, M-I Wholesale and Light Industrial Districts, M-2 Heavy Industrial Districts, M-3 Heavy Industrial Districts and PDI Planned Development Industrial Districts.
+This section shall govern the location of communication towers and antennas located in A Agricultural Districts, M-1 Wholesale and Light Industrial Districts, M-2 Heavy Industrial Districts, M-3 Heavy Industrial Districts and industrial PDS Planned Development Single Use Districts.
+Communication towers and antennas shall be allowed as limited uses in the above-listed districts, provided the following requirements are met:

 (b) Type of construction.
 All types of towers are allowed provided that the visual impact of the structures will not have a negative impact on adjoining properties or views.
 The Commission may require a stealth structure where the proposed structure would not be appropriate for the intended site.